 Jessica Aguirre is the 6 and 11 pm evening anchor at NBC Bay Area News and host of "Class Action" an Emmy nominated weekly education segment focused on improving the state of education in California.

 Her signature interviews with education leaders like U.C.
 President Janet Napolitano, State Superintendent of Education Tom Torlakson, and reform activist Michelle Rhee have distinguished her as a leading education specialist in the Bay Area.

-Jessica Aguirre is an evening anchor at NBC Bay Area News.
 Jessica began her career while attending the University of Miami.
-Before coming to the Bay Area eleven years ago, she anchored and reported in Los Angeles and Miami.
-She earned Emmy awards for her series on the struggles faced by migrant children and for a series on child molesters.
-Her series on Cuban boat people trying to make it to the U.S. won an Associated Press award.
+Before coming to the Bay Area in 1997 she anchored and reported in Los Angeles and Miami, earning Emmy awards for her series on the struggles of migrant children and for her investigative work on child molesters.
+Her journey to Cuba following the steps of boat people fleeing Cuba won an Associated Press award.

-Jessica now resides in the East Bay, with her husband and two daughters where she is a fierce advocate for public school education and a committed school volunteer.
-Her devotion to learning and supporting schools has parlayed into “Class Action”, a weekly show focused on improving education in California.
-Currently, Jessica sits on the board of directors of the Silicon Valley Education Foundation, a nonprofit resource and advocate for students and educators in Silicon Valley.
+Jessica resides in the East Bay, with her husband and two daughters where she is a fierce advocate for public school education and a committed class volunteer.
+Her devotion to learning and supporting schools has routinely found on the lecture circuit in the Bay Area discussing education.